 Despite their location close to the Welsh border, the hills – as with all our landscapes – show evidence on their shapely summits of tensions between man and nature rather than the English and Welsh.
 By the time the Deceangli tribes built their fortified camps in the Iron Age, these hills already had a story to tell.

-A guide to the Clwydian Range in Wales, including history, wildlife, the Clwydian Way and walking route.
+Our guide looks at the Clwydian Range in Wales, including history, wildlife, the Clwydian Way and walking route.

 History of the Clwydian Range